Agricultural Literacy Curriculum Matrix

 A Tale of Two Burgers: Beef and Plant-based Protein

-Students will compare the components of beef and plant-based burgers by determining the production and processing methods of each product; evaluate the ingredients and nutritional differences between beef and plant-based products; and discuss different points of view in the agricultural industry concerning plant-based proteins and traditional beef.
+Students compare the components of beef and plant-based burgers by determining the production and processing methods of each product; evaluate the ingredients and nutritional differences between beef and plant-based products; and discuss different points of view in the agricultural industry concerning plant-based proteins and traditional beef.
 This lesson covers a socioscientific issue and aims to provide students with tools to evaluate science within the context of social and economic points of view.
 Grades 9-12

 - Meat or Meatless? slide deck